THEFB199/UniYear3-E-ProjectDocs/README.md

 # Rubbish Sorting

--Python and Opencv used to create computer vision method of detecting and recognising LED sequence.
+- Python and Opencv used to create computer vision method of detecting and recognising LED sequence.
--Bins effectively detected from up to a metre
+- Bins effectively detected from up to a metre
--Code can be found in the RGB-Bin-Detection Repository
+- Code can be found in the RGB-Bin-Detection Repository

 # Crab Detection